 - Check out our hostels in Aberdeen and maybe consider extending your road trip.
 Citi Hostel Aberdeen is modern, sleek and right in the centre of town!

 4. Argyll Coastal Route: the best Scottish road trip for classic road trip lovers

 Another one of the best road trips in Scotland is the Argyll Coastal Route.
-This road trip combines both mountains and coastline for a priceless experience.
+This road trip combines both mountains and coastline for a priceless experience in the form of a driving tour.
 Gain an understanding of traditional Scottish culture as you cruise through many different lochs.